ToxicFrog/doom-mods/gzap/doc/new-wads.md

 Internally, gzArchipelago works by loading a *logic file* for each supported wad.
-This file contains a record of all levels and actors in the wad; optionally, it also contains a *tuning journal*, information recorded from actual play that it uses to refine the randomizer logic.
+This file contains a record of all levels and actors in the wad; optionally, it also contains a *tuning journal*, information recorded from actual play that it uses to improve the randomizer logic.

 This file documents how to produce and update these files.
 It will use Demonfear (DMONFEAR.WAD) as an example.